LEGENDXOP/ADULT-API/README.md

 ### 📝 Tips

 - To avoid conflicts, personalize your `user_id` by appending your name (e.g., `user_id=f"{yourname}-{userID}"`).
+- To avoid errors, make sure do not use context and role at the same time
 ---

 ### 💬 Feedback